swevans/thread.js/README.md

 <br/>

 #### Communicating with Threads
 You can communicate with threads using events or messages.
+Communication is a two way street:

-* Communication from Parent to Child
+* **Communication from Parent to Child**
-** Parent code calls functions on the myThread instance ** Child code catches incoming messages by listening to the Thread.parent static class member
+	* Parent code calls functions on the myThread instance
+	* Child code catches incoming messages by listening to the Thread.parent static class member
-* Communication from Child to Parent
+* **Communication from Child to Parent**
-** Child code calls functions on the Thread.parent static class member ** Parent code catches incoming messages by listening to the myThread instance
+	* Child code calls functions on the Thread.parent static class member
+	* Parent code catches incoming messages by listening to the myThread instance

 The event example below sends a ping event to a thread and the thread sends a pong event back.
 ###### Events Example